swisspol/Recipes/Pastry Cream.md

 7. Let cool for 10 minutes stirring occasionally to release heat (temperature should be about 140ºF)
 8. Whisk butter into pastry cream 1 tbsp at a time
 9. Cover bowl with plastic wrap, pressing wrap directly on top of cream
+7. Let cool outside 1 hour then put in refrigerator